ATS-6: Radiometer

 A radiometer was on board ATS-6, mounted on the earth-facing panel.
 This instrument was (for the time) of very high resolution.
-It operated on two channels: infra-red (10.5 to 12.5 µm) and visible light (0.55 to 0.75 µm).
-Images taken with the radiometer covered the whole earth disk, with a resolution of 1,200 lines of 2,400 pixels each (11 km square pixel in infra-red, and 5.5 km square in visible light).
+It operated on two channels: infra-red (10.5 to 12.5 μm) and visible light (0.55 to 0.75 μm).
+Images taken with the radiometer covered the whole earth disk, with a resolution of 1,200 lines of 2,400 pixels each (11 km square pixel in infrared, and 5.5 km square in visible light).
 The IR detector was passively cooled at 115K, and the visible light detector maintained at 300K.
 A complete image of earth's disk was transmitted to ground every 25 minutes.
 Several hundreds images were taken and transmitted, until a mechanical component of the radiometer failed, two and a half months after launch.